kostya-zero/zeroProbe/README.md

 zeroProbe is a compact and simple application focus on testing things.
-You can test everything, from building an application to test runs with different arguments. zeroProbe are open-source project and absolutly free.
+You can test everything, from building an application to test runs with different arguments. zeroProbe are open-source project and absolutely free.
-It has not too much functionallity, but in the feature it will increase.
+It has not too much functionality, but in the feature it will increase.
 You can use it on your server for testing after each change.
 The configuration allows you to make test scripts for everything you want.
 Just try it.